-- While at the store, you will need to make sure you get a good masonry drill bit that is sized the correct width and length to match your hardware.
+• While at the store, you will need to make sure you get a good masonry drill bit that is sized the correct width and length to match your hardware.
 While you can use a standard drill, we recommend purchasing or renting a drill with a hammer-drill action.
-The hammer action will make drilling go much faster and smoother into concrete, brick or masonry work. - Set your posts around your layout at the proper spacing.
+The hammer action will make drilling go much faster and smoother into concrete, brick or masonry work.

+- Set your posts around your layout at the proper spacing.
 For any ends near a wall, be sure to take into account the flange that sticks out on each side. - As you set your posts, be sure to check they are standing level.
 You may need to shim under the flange to get the post level if your surface is not level.
 Metal washers make for good shims. - With your posts laid out, use something to mark the holes on your surface that you will be drilling.
-It is best to proceed one post at a time.

-- Move the post out of the way and drill your surface to the proper depth per the hardware you are utilizing.
+It is best to proceed one post at a time. - Move the post out of the way and drill your surface to the proper depth per the hardware you are utilizing.
 Be sure to vacuum out the hole before you install the hardware.
 You may want to set the post back in place as you drill each hole to ensure things are remaining lined up. - With the holes drilled, set your post back in place and tighten it down with your hardware.
 Be sure to check for level on both the inner and outer face of the post after you tighten it down.
 Adjust as necessary. - Install your fence panel in the punches, move to your next post and start the process again.
 Be sure to check the distance between each post as you move through the layout to ensure nothing has shifted.
-Remember that when spacing flange posts you want the BETWEEN POSTS measurement and NOT the on-center measurement that is used when digging post holes. - IMPORTANT The aluminum fence panels have screw heads visible on only one side of the fence railing.
+Remember that when spacing flange posts your on-center measurements may vary (see pages 6 and 16) based on your installation. - IMPORTANT The aluminum fence panels have screw heads visible on only one side of the fence railing.
 Make sure you orient the fence panels the same way throughout your installation so that all the screw heads either face inward or outward of your property.